-Since the bill creates a new offense, the Sentencing Commission does not have any historical data from which to estimate the impact of this legislation on the prison population.
+Since the bill expands the scope of three existing offenses, the Sentencing Commission does not have any historical data from which to estimate the impact of this bill on the prison population.
 It is not known how many beds may be required as a result of this bill.